At the end of The Sopranos, Paulie Gualtieri is one of the few surviving members of Tony’s original crew.

 Towards the end of the show, Paulie has a bit of an existential crisis.
 It is around this time that he beats cancer and his adopted mother passes away.

 After his cancer diagnosis in 2007, he stepped down as the underboss of the family.
-Furthermore, when Tony offered him the Capo position on the Cifaretto crew, he was hesitant to take the job because of superstitious reasons.
+Furthermore, when Tony offered him the Capo position on the Cifaretto crew, he was hesitant to take the job for superstitious reasons.

 Therefore, it is possible that Paulie had no interest in taking on such a role.

-What happened to Paulie Gualtieri and the rest of the Soprano family after the show ended?
+Who became the new boss of the Soprano family after the show ended?

 In our opinion, there are three possibilities.